 The certification of carbon credits in Guyana under a program designed without the participation and free, prior, and informed consent of Indigenous peoples is a troubling precedent that threatens the rights of Indigenous peoples and the social integrity of carbon markets everywhere.
 Learn more about the issues in a new case study.

-Amazon fires made global headlines in 2019—will 2023 be as bad?
+Amazon fires made global headlines in 2019—four years later were they as bad?

-The world’s attention focused on Jair Bolsonaro’s administration as he opened the Amazon for further exploitation by incentivizing ranching and large-scale agriculture, the primary drivers of tropical forest fires.
+In August 2019, massive smoke plumes drifted thousands of miles from the burning Amazon and settled over Sao Paulo, Brazil’s largest city, blocking out the sun.
+The world’s attention focused on Jair Bolsonaro’s administration as he opened the Amazon for further exploitation by incentivizing land invasions, mining, ranching and large-scale agriculture, the primary drivers of tropical forest fires.